Find the answers to all of your burning questions about registration, the cars, the teams, sponsorship, fundraising and more.

-On acceptance of your place you have to pay this.
-We cannot confirm your place without it.
+You need to pay this on acceptance of your team.
+We cannot confirm your teams place on the rally without it.

 Do the cars need to be worth $1,000 or less?